Dan K. Webb

 Daniel K. Webb (born September 5, 1945) is an American lawyer and public official.
-He is the co-executive chairman of the international law firm of Winston & Strawn.
+He is the co-executive chairman of the international law firm of Winston Taylor.
 He is a former United States Attorney for the Northern District of Illinois and previously served as the Special Counsel in the Iran-Contra affair.
 As the United States Attorney for the Northern District of Illinois, he was the top federal law enforcement official in the city of Chicago on behalf of the United States Department of Justice.
 As U.S. Attorney, Webb led Operation Greylord and successfully prosecuted 76 corrupt judges, police officers, court clerks, and lawyers.

 Early life

 Webb grew up in Bushnell, in west central Illinois.
 His father was a mail carrier, and his mother a dental assistant.

 Webb graduated from Western Illinois University in Macomb, Illinois.
 Webb attended Loyola University Chicago School of Law, receiving a J.D. in 1970.